maartenpaauw/model-states-for-filament-docs/README.md

 ## Introduction

-The Model States for Filament plugin is a powerful tool that seamlessly integrates model states and transitions into the [Filament](https://filamentphp.com) UI.
+The Model States for Filament plug-in is a powerful tool that seamlessly integrates model states and transitions into the [Filament](https://filamentphp.com) UI.
 It supports [Spatie Laravel Model States](https://spatie.be/docs/laravel-model-states/v2/01-introduction) out-of-the-box, which makes transitioning, listing, and filtering states effortless tasks.